Royals Feared Meghan Markle Would Brand Family 'Racist and Sexist'

 “I have some idea of what might be aired in a full, no-holds-barred, sit-down interview and I don’t think it would be pretty,” remarked the journalist, a sympathetic confidante of the pair.

-His newspaper noted elsewhere that while “Bradby does not say what concerns they might voice, but courtiers fear she would brand the royal household racist and sexist.”
+His newspaper noted elsewhere that “Bradby does not say what concerns they might voice, but courtiers fear she would brand the royal household racist and sexist.”

 Reports: Harry and Meghan Want to Move to LA – Once Trump Is Out of Office https://t.co/RmHtrsu4j8